lukekasper/Personal-Projects/Python/CS50/SQL, Models, and Migrations/Lecture Notes.md

   - Can also use models.PROTECT to not allow a deletion if there are other references to it
 - related_name="departures": can access relation in reverse order
   - If you have an airport, you can get all flights that have that airport as an origin
+- Can use views.py to display webages with table data